Go Vegan (political party)

-Go Vegan (formerly the Vegan Environmental Party) is a minor animal rights and environmentalist provincial political party in Ontario, Canada.
+Go Vegan (formerly the Vegan Environmental Party) is a former minor animal rights and environmentalist provincial political party in Ontario, Canada.

 History

 Go Vegan was founded as the Vegan Environmental Party in preparation for the 2011 Ontario general election.

-The party did not present any candidates in the 2022 Ontario general election.
+The party de-registered before the 2022 election.

 Ideology

 The party stands for the protection of both animals and people, calling for: